-Should I Get A Guide For Trekking To Ala-Kol & Altyn Arashan?
+Should I Get a Guide For Trekking To Ala-Kol & Altyn Arashan?

 Local guides are often very knowledgable and can show you shortcuts, viewpoints, flaura and fauna while teaching you about local culture along the way.
 Paying guides to show you the way isn’t always a submission to safety.
 The money helps to support the local tourism economy and gives a much needed bridge between the Kyrgyz culture and foreign travellers.
-If you do want a guide or even just a few pointers, head straight to the Tourist Information Office In Karakol (CBT & Eco-Tours are less helpful).

 How Much Do Guides Cost?

-If you go through CBT (Community Based Tourism), the Tourist Information Office or any other company based in Karakol, you can expect to pay about $30 / day for your guide including all food FOR HIM OR HER along the way.
+If you go through CBT (Community Based Tourism), the Tourist Information Office or any other company based in Karakol, you can expect to pay about $30 / day for your guide including all food for him or her along the way.